The Application Window Is Now Open

 The programme is mapped against the United Kingdom’s National Health Service Leadership Framework and covers the 6 domains of The Healthcare Leadership Academy curriculum:

 - The Leader as a Manager

 - The Leader as an Innovator and Entrepreneur

 - The Leader as a Philosopher

-Scholars will be expected to develop a project over the course of their year.
-Previous projects have reached national prominence, winning prizes, publications and presentations at national events including at the House of Lords.
-Participants will also have opportunities to be introduced to key leaders and individuals that will help challenge their thinking and support them in the development of their projects.
+Scholars will be expected to develop a project of their own choosing over the course of their year.
+Previous projects have reached national prominence, winning prizes, publications and presentations at national events.
+We host celebrations of scholar’s projects at venues including the House of Lords, Amnesty International and our university partners.
+Participants will also have opportunities to be introduced to key leaders and individuals that will help challenge their thinking and support them in the development of their work and careers.

 Three mandatory elements are required in July to complete your scholar year:

 - Attend and engage during all eight HLA contact day sessions for your cohort.

 - Complete the feedback form sent to you after each HLA contact day session.